AmatyaJoshi/Retail-Edge/README.md

 ### Video Walkthroughs
 Access video walkthroughs of the application here: [Google Drive - Retail Edge Walkthroughs](https://drive.google.com/drive/folders/1TYpqoC4Jt7eVSf80Lwgo8bHr9dJkI0Nt?usp=sharing)

-## Database Migration
-- See the README section above for migration steps from Supabase to DigitalOcean PostgreSQL.

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.